 Women and Diversity in Manufacturing

 I was proud to be included in a recent article on women manufacturers with the CEOs of General Motors, Lockheed Martin and Siemens.
 They are incredible role models for other women who might be thinking about going into the business or don’t even know that’s possible for them.
 Nice to see more diversity in manufacturing.

 Even though women make up about half of all US jobs, they only make up 29% of manufacturing jobs.
-One of the reasons is that it’s not a career that many women even know is open to them, and the manufacturing industry in general hasn’t started courting women to work in manufacturing like they have been doing with women engineers.
+One of the reasons is that it’s not a career that many women even know is open to them.
+The manufacturing industry in general hasn’t started courting women to work in manufacturing like they have been doing with women engineers.

-As the keynote speaker for engineering conferences, I learned that for many years the industry was not only not open to women engineers, it was an openly hostile environment for them.
+As the keynote speaker for engineering conferences, For many years the industry was not only not open to women engineers, it was an openly hostile environment for them.
 That is changing.
 Now women engineers are being courted aggressively by major corporations as early as high school and college.

-Studies have shown that organizations that have a team of people with different industry backgrounds, different social and economic backgrounds, genders, cultures, attitudes, and belief systems tend to innovate faster and more efficiently.
+Studies have shown that organizations that have a team of people with different industry backgrounds.
+Different social and economic backgrounds, genders, cultures.
+Different attitudes, and belief systems tend to innovate faster and more efficiently.